zeebe-io/zeebe-chaos/chaos-days/blog/2023-05-19-Continuing-SST-Partitioning-toggle/index.md

 #### First Experiment: Chaos Action

-After the verification stage we start with our chaos action, injecting chaos into system.
+After the verification stage, we start with our chaos action, injecting chaos into the system.
 The first step is to deploy the mentioned simple process model:
 ```shell
 $ zbchaos deploy process -v